Nodone00/bf6-elevator/README.md

 ];
 ```

-### Step 5: Build and launch the experience
+### Step 5: Save and launch the experience

-When the game mode starts, the script waits one second and initializes every configured elevator (see the OnGameModeStarted function).
+When the game mode starts, the script initializes every configured elevator (see the OnGameModeStarted function).

 During initialization it: